favila/wikisourceify/readme.md

-Wikisourceify takes CatoXML-enhanced XML (US Congressional bill XML with semantic tagging extensions) from the Deepbills Cato project and produces hyperlinked Wikitext intended for publication on [Wikisource][wikisource]
+Wikisourceify takes CatoXML-enhanced XML (US Congressional bill XML with semantic tagging extensions) from the Deepbills Cato project and produces hyperlinked Wikitext intended for publication on [Wikisource][wikisource].

 Also contains crosswalks between government entity ID systems and Wikipedia pages.